Finding the Best Places to Retire Since 2006!

 Nestled on high plains at the base of the Rocky Mountains in north central Colorado, beautiful Fort Collins (population 165,000) is a place that quickly grabs hold of newcomers.
 Originally a military post, today it is home to Colorado State University (CSU) and educated residents who enjoy a casual Western lifestyle.
 The city often tops lists of the "best places to live," thanks to its lively atmosphere, plentiful restaurants, excellent hospital, scenic setting and four season climate.

-The cost of living is 23% above the national average, and the median home price is $330,000.
+The cost of living is 25% above the national average, and the median home price is $425,000.
 Fort Collins has a progressive government and citizens tilt to the left politically.
 More than 50% of them are college educated, and 25% are 45 or better.
-The city has some racial diversity and has nearly doubled in size in the last two decades.
+The city has some racial diversity and has grown by 13% in the last two decades.
 The crime rate is below the national average.

 Neighborhoods are leafy and have ranch ramblers, split levels, bungalows, four squares and other styles.
-Sunflower is a low maintenance 55+ single family home community with prices from the low-$100,000s.
 The east side of town is the quietest because it is farthest from the CSU campus and the community college campus.

 The heart and soul of Fort Collins is CSU, Colorado's second largest public institution (33,000 students) after the University of Colorado in Boulder.
 University events include everything from the annual Greek Festival to CSU football games.
 The Department of Art has rotating exhibits, and the Department of Theatre and Dance has jazz, choir and other concerts.